open-source-tabletop/cadence/releases/v0.1/core-rules.md

 In order to fight, your models require weapons and these will be listed in your unit profile.
 Weapons have their own set of attributes which are usually provided in your module or army list.
 These are:

 - Range (Rng): The distance the weapon can make an attack up to.
-When a range is given with 2 values this is both a minimum and a maximum distance at which it can be used.
 - Attacks (Att): The volume or intensity of the attacks from the weapon.
 - Damage (Dmg): The damage each successful hit from the weapon inflicts.
 - Piercing (Prc): The weapons ability to negate armour.